Rosetta Stone (band): History

 Porl King produced one more album (contractually) of 80s new romantic cover versions under the name Rosetta Stone for Cleopatra Records.
 He then went on to work on other projects.
 Rosetta Stone was presumed to have finished as a band.

 In May 2019, Rosetta Stone, still consisting solely of Porl King, released a new album Seems Like Forever on Cleopatra Records, which included some new material plus songs previously released under Porl's Miserylab project re-recorded with more of Rosetta's signature guitar sound.
-The album was mixed by Jurgen Engler of Die Krupps.
+The album was mixed by Jürgen Engler of Die Krupps.
 A video was released to promote the track "Tomorrow For Us".

 A further full length album, Cryptology, was released in August 2020.
 Consisting completely of new material, it continued the social commentary of Seems Like Forever, tackling issues such as Brexit, racism and austerity in the UK.

 Members' related works

 Porl King wrote and produced his own music throughout the 2000s and early 2010s under the name Miserylab.
 King also operated as a remixer and producer, working for the likes of the Mercury Music Award -nominated Elbow and the Fluke side-project Syntax.

 In the 2010s, King worked on the solo project In Death It Ends.
 The dark, foreboding nature of this project abandons prior interest in politics, and is connected with the witch house scene.
 Porl returned to release a new album under the Rosetta Stone name in 2019.

 The Dream Disciples (Karl North) ceased to be active after their performance at Whitby Gothic Weekend in April 2004.

 Young was resident DJ at Heaven in London.
 He is co-owner of the Tuff Twins label, and has produced and mixed several club tunes.